NasrinAlaei/FaceDetection/README.md

 The detectMultiScale function is used to detect faces in the image.
 It returns a list of rectangles that correspond to detected faces.

 4. Output Folder:
-The processed images, where faces are highlighted with red rectangles, are saved in the ./output_images1 folder.
+The processed images, where faces are highlighted with blue rectangles, are saved in the ./output_images folder.
 The output images are saved with the prefix detected_ in their filename to indicate that the face detection has been applied.

 5. Parameters: